cyclus/cyclus.github.com/source/user/tutorial/add_sep.rst

 Commodity List, and separate them into any number of streams, plus a waste stream.

-Te following is the input tamplate for ``Cycamore::Separations`` archetype.
+The following is the input template for ``Cycamore::Separations`` archetype:

 .. code-block:: XML